How to express to let someone do something in Italian?

 Do you remember the difference between direct and indirect object pronouns and verbs?
 Well, in the third line, fagli and falle are indirect object pronouns, and fallo and falla are direct object pronouns.

-In the last line, fagli is also an indirect object pronoun (both feminine and masculine), and falli and falle are direct object pronouns.
+In the last line, fagli is also an indirect object pronoun for both feminine and masculine, while falli and falle are direct object pronouns.

 Here are some examples: